 Determine whether you’ll match, create a plan document, and set up an asset trust.

 Next, you’ll need to consider: How much do your employees want to invest in their 401(k)s?
 How much are you willing to contribute?
 Keep in mind, any contributions you make can be deducted as a business expense.

-All of this should be clearly spelled out in a legally binding plan document written by the financial institution or professional tasked with handling the plan.
+All of this should be clearly spelled out in a legally binding plan document written by the financial institution and professional tasked with handling the plan.
 This document will also explain employee eligibility or vesting requirements, contribution amounts, and an explanation of how contributions and distributions will be made.
-A trust will need to be set up to hold the guaranteed assets.
+A trust will need to be set up to hold the assets.